microsoft/onnxruntime/onnxruntime/python/tools/bert/README.md

 The script for model verification will create a sub-directory like batch_1_seq_128 on the directory of optimized model.
 You can copy the original or optimized model to the sub-directory, and use onnxruntime_perf_test.exe to test performance of C API.

-If model inference uses python API, bert_perf_test.py can be used to check the performance of different settings.
+bert_perf_test.py can be used to check the model inference performance of python API.
 Below are examples:

 ```console
 pip install onnxruntime